 Also look for light falling in pretty patterns or creating small pockets of light at the very beginning or end of the day when the sun is low in the sky.

 Outdoors – Get to know the light at different times of the day and aim to shoot when the lighting conditions are good.
 Head for a shady spot…

-…or shoot during the golden hour to get flattering light without harsh shadows.
+…or shoot lifestyle photography sessions during the golden hour to get flattering light without harsh shadows.

-Lifestyle photography falls somewhere between documentary style photography and portrait photography.
+Lifestyle photography falls somewhere between the documentary photography genre and portrait photography.